MartinBe94/MartinBe94/README.md

 From all application in the smartphone to robotics drones, home system controlled by smartphones with softwares and softwares in the computer.

 The first computer I got had the OS windows 98.
-It was then for the first time started to play Starcarft Original which had and still is one of my favorite games.
+It was then for the first time started to play Starcraft Original which had and still is one of my favorite games.
 And next the playstation 1 which alot of games like Tekken 3, Crash bandicoot and more.

 But anyway lets get to the point.